AiClub-UJ/Git.tutorial/README.md

 - Familiarize themselves with Git scenarios and how to benefit from them.
 - Learn the commands used in Git.
 - Share code with others and collaborate on programming projects.

+Target audience: Members of the Artificial Intelligence Club.

+Level: Beginner.

+Capacity per batch: 50 students.

+Duration: 2 days (online), with two batches conducted within the two days.

+Incentives: Certified certificates will be provided by the Student Activities Unit.